jaimejim/lecture/src/coapddos.md

 `shodan stats --limit 20 port:5683` to get some statistics CoAP endpoits out there.

-A

-s the presentation given at [RVAsec](https://www.youtube.com/watch?v=DX68vb2XjdQ&feature=youtu.be&t=19m28s) states, the CoAP protocol was not yet mainstream back in 2017, but the number of *visible* CoAP endpoints has increased rapidly from about `6500` to `220000` between november 2017 and may 2018, to more than `738041` in October 2018.
-That number has decreased as devices are being patched and we would find about `436854` running `shodan count port:5683`, out of which `305051` are in China.
-There is of course orders of magnitude more endpoints that are not openly visible on the Internet.

 UDP protocols are particularly vulnerable to attack.